Symmetric noncrossing partitions of an annulus with double points: McCammond and Sulway's lattice in type

 Thus the factorizations of loops on double points are

-The permutations $\fuu,\fud,\fdu,\fdd$ are more easily described as follows: The first subscript tells whether to upper- or lower-bar every integers $1$ modulo $2n$, and the second subscript tells whether to upper- or lower-bar integers $n-1$ modulo $2n$.
+The permutations $\fuu,\fud,\fdu,\fdd$ are more easily described as follows: The first subscript tells whether to upper- or lower-bar every integer $1$ modulo $2n$, and the second subscript tells whether to upper- or lower-bar every integer $n-1$ modulo~$2n$.

 Given a permutation $\pi$ of the unbarred and barred integers, define a map $\pi'$ on the unbarred integers by